ISO 9001:2015 Clause 4 Context of the Organization

-Under 4.4.1 e the organization shall has to ensure that adequate responsibilities and authorities are assigned as per as the requirements given in the clause 5.3.
+Under 4.4.1 e the organization shall have to ensure that adequate responsibilities and authorities are assigned as per as the requirements given in the clause 5.3.

-This promotes the use of risk based thinking.
+This promotes the use of risk-based thinking.
 Risk is defined as the “effect of uncertainty.”
 Notes in the definition further describe risk as a “deviation from the expected,” either positive or negative.
 The term “uncertainty” is defined as a lack of information or knowledge about a potential event that can be expressed as a result of the likelihood and consequence of such an event.
-A positive deviation arising from a risk can provide an opportunity, but not all positive effects of risk result in opportunities.
+A positive deviation arising from risk can provide an opportunity, but not all positive effects of risk result in opportunities.
 Actions to address opportunities can also include consideration of associated risks.
 Clause 4.4.1 f requires that when planning its QMS, the top management must implement and promote a culture of risk-based thinking throughout the organization to determine and address the risks and opportunities associated with providing assurance that the QMS can achieve its intended result(s); provide conforming products and services, enhance customer satisfaction; promote desirable effects and improvement; and prevent, or mitigate, undesired effects.

-Clause 4.4.1 g requires to evaluate of QMS processes as per the requirement given in clause 9.1.3 and evaluation may be done through a review of measurement and monitoring records and performance indicators for each process.
+Clause 4.4.1 g requires to evaluate of QMS processes as per the requirement is given in clause 9.1.3 and evaluation may be done through a review of measurement and monitoring records and performance indicators for each process.
 These reviews must identify opportunities to improve QMS processes, use of resources and product quality.
-Clause 4.4.1 h calls for improvement in the process as per as the requirement given in clause 10.
+Clause 4.4.1 h calls for improvement in the process as per the requirement is given in clause 10.
 When process nonconformities occur, then corrective action is required to bring the QMS process under control.
 Remember, the corrective action process is not just for product related nonconformities.
 Processes must be continually improved through the setting of incrementally realistic, measurable objectives.
 Planning for continual improvement requires a review of process data, resources and controls to bring about the desired change.